Okhan-coder/Tip_Calculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-UI Connections where a little tricky, For most UI connections I had to code everything, and not drag and drop.
+UI Connections where a little tricky, not used to it.

 ##GIF

 ![Alt Text](https://recordit.co/0XWdb1cGox.gif)

 ## License

     Copyright [2022] [Omhier Khan]